conda-incubator/conda-store/README.md

 It **serves** Conda environments via a filesystem, lockfile, tarball, and a docker registry.
-Tarballs and Docker images can carry a lot of bandwidth which is why Conda-Store integrates optionally with `s3` to actually serve the blobs.
+Tarballs and Docker images can carry a lot of bandwidth which is why conda-store integrates optionally with `s3` to actually serve the blobs.

 ## Documentation